savonet/book/language.md

 ```{.liquidsoap include="liq/meth-song.liq" from=1 to=1}
 ```

-but we can also invoke its methods like a record:
+but we can also invoke its methods like a record or a module:

 ```{.liquidsoap include="liq/meth-song.liq" from=2 to=2}
 ```